chinkureddy/codefundo/README.md

 # codefundo
-My idea is to create an app
+My idea is to create an app.